PDLT-University-of-York/test-split-site/docs/panopto/panopto-basic-editing.md

 ## More Details and Troubleshooting

-To explore Panopto's more advanced editing featues, refer to our Advanced Editing in Panopto guide.
+To explore Panopto's more advanced editing featues, refer to our Advanced Editing in Panopto guide <! insert link to completed guide>